How to Choose the Best Running Jacket

 While things like Fit and Mobility are going to vary for each runner, there are aspects to the comfort of the jacket that will be pretty constant.
 Things like incorporating stretch material into the design, as well as joining panels with seams strategically placed, so they don't come in contact with the skin in irritating ways.
 Throughout the testing process, it became apparent that some of the jackets were designed with movement in mind.

 It's important to find a model that doesn't just feel good while you're standing in the department store; we found that one of the most important aspects of finding the best running jacket was deciding upon one that we didn't particularly notice while we were running.
 Those jackets typically had a semi-loose fit, and incorporated sewing patterns that had soft seams and stretch material.
-The Tantrum II is the quintessential model for comfort and mobility.
-It combined material with a small amount of stretch and clever sewing creating seams that didn't irritate even the softest most irritable skin.
 That's not to say that if a jacket doesn't have stretch material that it won't be comfortable, but as a general rule, those jackets that did have stretch material were more comfortable for all-day excursions.

 Day and Night Visibility